About Us

 Parents will receive notification of high school placement after results are processed and considered along with other data by May.

-Parents may request a meeting with staff to discuss placement and provide additional information for consideration.
+Parents may request a meeting with site administration to discuss placement and provide additional information for consideration.
+Complete the Request to Review Math Placement form to begin this process.

 Students interested in taking our most rigorous math pathway, the Math Academy, must complete the application process.
 This will be made available to all SVMS students in March.